doitintl/iris3/README.md

 ## Change log
 1. Porting to Python 3 version of Google App Engine Standard Environment.
-(The Python 2 version is long since obsolete, not well-supported, and some APIs simply cannot be used with it.)
+(The Python 2 version is long since obsolete, not well-supported, and some necessary APIs cannot be used with it.)
 1. Labeling for PubSub Topics and Subscriptions
 1. Project labels can be automatically copied into each resource in the project.
-1. Easier plugin development: No need to maintain a list of permitted labels in config.
+1. Easier plugin development:
+    * No need to maintain a separate list of permitted labels or of "on-demand" plugins
+    * Abstract methods clarify what needs to be implemented
+    * `_gcp_` prefix rather than `_get_` highlights the dynamically invoked methods to distinguish them from getters
+    * More functionality in base classes to minimize the amount of implementation needed
 1. Bug fix: Deployment failing for certain project names.
 1. Automated test suites
 1. Option to choose the projects that will be labeled; or to label across the entire organization.